knutsoned/DoorQuest/Diary.md

 - maybe pick a larger building to put on the largest surfaces
 - add some jumps on pass 1.5
 - have a couple of items with different ways to obtain (exits and items are color coded good/evil)

+## Thursday
+### 9:45am
+- create a burndown list for the next couple hours: add texture to sphere, build UI shell, see if Sensor API actually works